Sydney central business district: Justice

 The primary legal precinct of Sydney is located in Queens Square, Sydney where the Joint Law Courts Building on Phillip Street accommodates the High Court of Australia, Federal Court of Australia and the Supreme Court of New South Wales.
-Also located in this precient are the UNESCO World Heritage Listed Hyde Park Barracks and the Sydney Law School.
+Also located in this precinct are the UNESCO World Heritage Listed Hyde Park Barracks and the Sydney Law School.

 Retail

 Pitt Street Mall is the pedestrianised section of Pitt Street in the Sydney CBD running one block long between Market Street and King Street.
-It is one of Australias busiest and most cosmopolitan shopping precincts with many flagship chain stores and more than 500 specialty stores.
-As one of Sydneys main shopping streets, rents are correspondingly the highest in Australia, and the fourth highest in the world in terms of city streets with CBRE Group rating Pitt Street Mall as the second most expensive street for retail rents in the world, second only to New York City's Fifth Avenue.
+It is one of Australia's busiest and most cosmopolitan shopping precincts with many flagship chain stores and more than 500 specialty stores.
+As one of Sydney's main shopping streets, rents are correspondingly the highest in Australia, and the fourth highest in the world in terms of city streets with CBRE Group rating Pitt Street Mall as the second most expensive street for retail rents in the world, second only to New York City's Fifth Avenue.